v8/v8.dev/src/docs/linux-perf.md

 ---
 title: 'V8’s Linux `perf` integration'
+description: 'This document explains how to analyze the performance of V8’s JITted code with the Linux `perf` tool.'
 ---
 V8 has built-in support for the Linux `perf` tool.
 By default, this support is disabled, but by using the `--perf-prof` and `--perf-prof-debug-info` command-line options, V8 writes out performance data during execution into a file that can be used to analyze the performance of V8’s JITted code with the Linux `perf` tool.